| |

 Peter Centen

 Dr. Centen holds 16+ patents, has authored or co-authored and presented over 70 technical papers and has contributing chapters in 2 books.
 Was ad-hoc reviewer for IEEE, MDPI and SMPTE.
 Ad-hoc reviewer of NWO/STW funded projects.
 Participated in paper selection - and conference advisory committees.
-Several times he was an external examiner in PhD committees.
+Many times he was an external examiner in PhD committees.

 |